Contact Us

 • On the Data report, under “Configuration” you will find Non-integrated, Integrated, semi-integrated or recycled.

-• On Consumption, Consumable “Fiber”, you will find “Config” Non-integrated, Integrated, semi-integrated or recycled.
+• Or on Consumption, Consumable “Fiber”, you will find “Config” Non-integrated, Integrated, semi-integrated or recycled.

-• Click on the Machines tab, select the machine that you would like to see this information for
+• Click on the Machines tab and select the machine that you would like to see this information for

-• The Configuration will be shown further down below, next to the grade and annual capacity
+• The Configuration of the machine and grade/product will be shown further down below on that report, next to the grade and annual capacity:

 Asset Database: